ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### serialize()

-Serialize to Python string
+Serialize to Python string.

 <a id="compolyx.plot_data.PlotData.serialize_properties"></a>

 #### serialize_properties()

-Serialize to Python string
+Serialize to Python string.

 <a id="compolyx.plot_data.PlotData.show_on_solids"></a>